||Workplace Employment Relations Survey: 1998-2011: Secure Access

-The Secure Access version includes additional variables not included in the EUL versions (see SN 5294 and 3955).
+The Secure Access version includes additional variables not included in the EUL versions (see SNs 5294, 3955 and 7226).
 Extra variables that can be found in the Secure Access versions but not in the EUL versions relate to 1) Inter-Departmental Business Register reference numbers for businesses who have consented to the linking of WERS data to other data sources, 2) postcodes, and 3) in 2011 the Financial Performance Questionnaire data are available along with some other more detailed variables.

 Geographical references: postcodes

-The postcodes available in these data are pseudo-anonymised postcodes.
-The real postcodes are not available due to the potential risk of identification of the observations.
-However, these replacement postcodes retain the inherent nested characteristics of real postcodes, and will allow researchers to aggregate observations to other geographic units, e.g. wards, super output areas, etc. In the dataset, the variables of the replacement postcodes are 'new_xPC' (1998) and 'new_yPC' (2004).
-Users who specifically require postcodes to undertake their analyses are advised to read the ONS document Geographical references in the Virtual Microdata Laboratory and Secure Data Service before applying for access to the data.
+The postcodes available in the 1998 and 2004 data are pseudo-anonymised postcodes.
+The real postcodes were not available for these years due to the potential risk of identification of the observations.
+However, these replacement postcodes retain the inherent nested characteristics of real postcodes, and will allow researchers to aggregate observations to other geographic units, e.g. wards, super output areas, etc. The postcodes available in the 2011 data are real postcodes.

 Linking to other business studies

 These data contain Inter-Departmental Business Register reference numbers.
 These are anonymous but unique reference numbers assigned to business organisations.
 Their inclusion allows researchers to combine different business survey sources together.
 Researchers may consider applying for other business data to assist their research.

 Additional data in 2011

 The 2011 data includes an additional dataset, the Financial Performance Questionnaire, which details the financial performance of trading sector establishments in the 12 months before the survey.
 There are also region identifiers and the country in which the workplace is located can be identified.
 In addition industry classification is coded to below the section-level of the Standard Industrial Classification.

 Related UK Data Archive studies: